 The Institute for Drug and Alcohol Studies was established at VCU in 1993 to promote excellence in research and education on substance abuse.
 The institute’s research and training agenda spans the continuum from basic, laboratory research to community-based treatment effectiveness studies and policy analyses.

 VCU’s Institute for Engineering and Medicine, constructed in 2009, fosters collaborative programs between the VCU School of Engineering, VCU Life Sciences and the VCU School of Medicine.
-The state-of-the-art collaborative research environment features 25,000 square feet of flexible lab space – one of the largest configurable research spaces in the U.S. The institute’s director, L. Franklin Bost, is a co-investigator on the Wright Center Translational Endeavors Core and the KL2 program, providing a direct educational link between VCU School of Engineering and the Wright Center.
+The state-of-the-art collaborative research environment features 25,000 square feet of flexible lab space – one of the largest configurable research spaces in the U.S. The institute’s co-director, Henry J. Donahue, is a co-investigator on the Wright Center Translational Endeavors Core and Research Methods Core, providing a direct educational link between VCU School of Engineering and the Wright Center.

 The mission of the VCU School of Pharmacy’s Institute for Structural Biology, Drug Discovery and Development is to invent, design, discover, develop, and deliver knowledge, technology, and therapeutic agents capable of preventing, resolving, and curing disorders and disease conditions relevant to human beings.
 The Institute’s focus is on the interface of chemistry and biology with emphasis on structural biology, medicinal chemistry, molecular medicine, biotechnology, nanotechnology, metabolism, metabolomics, drug development, drug delivery and pharmaceutical manufacturing.